My research aims to develop robotic systems that achieve human-like intelligence and dexterity

 On the algorithm level, we prune and polarize the attention maps to have either denser or sparser patterns.

-On the hardware level, we develop an accelerator to coordinate the denser/sparser workloads for higeher hardware utilization.
+On the hardware level, we develop an accelerator to coordinate the denser/sparser workloads for higher hardware utilization.

 We propose a method that leverages human guidance for high DOF robot motion planning in partial observable